* The following content may trigger readers…

 Often people don’t realise what they say to me can be a trigger.
-They might not necessaryily be trying to emotionally abuse me, they might not realise they are doing it, but they are causing some pretty uncomfortable emotions to come to the surface.
+There not even trying to be mean and they usually don’t realise they are doing it, but they are causing some pretty uncomfortable emotions to come to the surface.

-So, lets look at the types of emotional abuse.
+So, lets look at the types of emotional abuse…

 It causes serious psychological effects.
 It creates emotional distance, conflict and the recipient feels worthless, inferior, confused, problematic.

 Is there anything that hurts more than being ignored?
 It’s a way of creating power over someone.
 It’s a way of punishing someone.
 It creates a dismissive and unaccepting environment where one person isn’t allowed a voice, or to express how they feel.
 It’s incredibly damaging, especially to someone who has experienced trauma in the past.

 It causes conflict, anger, shame, guilt.
 If someone uses this against you, it is a form of control and designed to make you feel inferior.
 Although incredibly painful, resist the urge to get angry and lash out.
 The easiest thing to do is to leave the situation.

 People criticise others to point out floors.
-Humiliation is to injure a persons dignity and self respect.
+Humiliation is intended to injure a persons dignity and self respect.
 They are both damaging and unacceptable.
 If this happens often, this is abuse.

-Anger is healthy.
-You should be able to express anger, it’s an emotion like any other.
+Anger is healthy, you should be able to express anger, it’s an emotion like any other.
 To deny someones anger is emotional invalidation.
-What isn’t acceptable is when that anger gets out of control.
-That can lead to physical abuse.
+However, what isn’t acceptable is when that anger gets out of control.
+It can lead to physical abuse.

 Blame, Shame, Guilt.

 These are all tools to make you submit.
 They are gaining control over you by making you feel guilty for being upset for example, or even angry.
-You feel like there is something wrong with you because you have behaved in a way that they don’t think is appropriate.
+You feel like there is something wrong with you because of how you have behaved.

-How to validate someone, and undo the damage that has been caused.
+How to validate someone, and undo the damage that has been caused

 Empathise and tell them you see it from their perspective.
-You can say something like “it’s OK to feel like that, I understand why you feel this way.’
+You can say something like “It’s okay to feel like that, I understand why you feel this way.’
 You are not trying to agree with someone, you are trying to show empathy to their situation.